-Established in 1917, New Orleans Baptist Theological Seminary was actually the fulfillment of a century-old dream of Baptists to reach the city of New Orleans, (then one of the largest cities in America, with a well-deserved reputation as a "sin city"), and to establish a missionary training school at the gateway to Latin America.
-In 1914, P. I. Lipsey, editor of the Mississippi Baptist Record, in an impassioned editorial favoring the creation of a theological school in New Orleans, wrote: "A seminary (in New Orleans) would plant the Baptist cause in this city in a way that would immediately command the attention and the respect of all.
-It would be planting the siege guns at the enemies' gates."
-NOBTS was voted into being by the Southern Baptist Convention in 1917 as messengers met in New Orleans for their annual meeting, New Orleans Seminary was the first theological institution to be created by direct action of the Southern Baptist Convention.
+Established in 1917, New Orleans Baptist Theological Seminary was actually the fulfillment of a century-old dream of Baptists to reach the city of New Orleans (then one of the largest cities in America, with a well-deserved reputation as a "sin city") and to establish a missionary training school at the gateway to Latin America.
+NOBTS was voted into being by the Southern Baptist Convention in 1917 as messengers met in New Orleans for their annual meeting.
+New Orleans Seminary was the first theological institution to be created by direct action of the Southern Baptist Convention.
 Originally named Baptist Bible Institute, the name was changed to New Orleans Baptist Theological Seminary in 1946.